Up your Web3 game

 Yes—your crypto is safe within the Ledger ecosystem: Ledger devices have never been hacked.
 This is due to a combination of security measures:

 However, transactions from apps outside the ecosystem may not be so easy to understand.
 Unfortunately, the Ledger ecosystem can not protect you from mistakes.
-Thus, it’s imperative to be vigilant of malicious smart contracts which prompt you to sign away your assets when using a Ledger device in conjunction with a third party wallet.
+Thus, it’s imperative to be vigilant of malicious smart contracts that prompt you to sign away your assets when using a Ledger device in conjunction with a third-party wallet.

 With self-custody comes responsibility, so ultimately the final gatekeeper is you.